UtilityDev/UtilityDev/README.md

 - 👋 Hi, I’m @UtilityDev
-- 👀 I’m interested in web development, graphics programming and other stupid stuff
+- 👀 I’m interested in web development, graphics programming, game development and other stupid stuff
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning React.js, OpenGL (kinda)
-- 💞️ I’m looking to collaborate on web development projects
+- 💞️ I’m looking to collaborate on web and/or game development projects.
 - 📫 How to reach me @Utilityyy_ on twitter

 <!---